Astral1119/sheets-wiki-data/blog/Traditional vs. Array-Based Approaches for Multi-Dimensional Data in Spreadsheets.md

 [[LET]] is extremely useful for documenting formulas allowing co-workers or our future selves to easily determine what the formula is doing, what each part is, and the ability to make changes with reduced chance of making a mistake.

-[[N]] converts TRUE/FALSE statements into 1/0 allowing array multiplication which enables the ability to add any number of conditions.
+[[N]] converts TRUE/FALSE to 1/0, enabling array multiplication for flexible criteria.
 For example

 ```
 store_1,N(B2:B10=product)*C2:C10